 In scenario (iii), in which the purchasing scope of the buying groups includes both national-brand and storebrand goods, only one of the two SMEs can be chosen to supply both retailers with store-brand goods, the other being excluded from the market.
 This direct competition results in a drop in profit, even for the selected supplier.
 In this set-up, the buying group causes a loss of value due to the cost for the SME of adapting to the new customer, but remains profitable for the retailers who benefit from the increased competition between SMEs.
-This result therefore provides a theoretical basis for the fears expressed by the French CA : when the buying group covers all types of products, store-brand goods suppliers are negatively affected.
+This result the-refore provides a theoretical basis for the fears expressed by the ADLC : when the buying group covers all types of products, store-brand goods suppliers are negatively affected.

 Nonetheless, the analysis of scenario (ii) shows that excluding store-brand goods from the scope of buying groups does not always protect SMEs.
 In particular, when the optimal product assortment differs in the two markets, the creation of a buying group restricted to national-brand goods may reduce the profit of store-brand goods suppliers or even lead to their exclusion.
 Indeed, the supplier of national-brand goods must decide whether to sell a unique good or to impose his two goods to the retailers.
 When the supplier sells only one good, it is unsuitable for the customers of one of the markets, which encourages the national-brand goods supplier to impose his two products.
 To do this, he has to make concessions on his prices so that the two store-brand goods suppliers are forced out of the market.
 In this case, the buying group loses value through reduced consumer satisfaction in at least one of the markets, but remains profitable for the retailers who benefit from the increased competition between suppliers of national-brand goods and store-brand goods.
 Whatever the outcome of this competition, the store-brand goods suppliers, although outside the scope of the buying group, are affected : either they are excluded or they are forced to lower their prices.
+The authors' modelling choice deliberately neutralises any effect on prices in order to better highlight the effects on product variety.
+As a consequence, consumers never benefit from the formation of a buying group, they can only suffer as a result of the reduction in product variety.
+Of course, in order to assess the total effect of the formation of buying groups, these potentially adverse effects on product variety and on suppliers must be compared with the potentially beneficial effects on consumer surplus via price effects that are not modelled here.

-13. The structural model predicts a weakly positive effect of the buying groups, of roughly +0.14 %, on the price of private label goods.
-14. The descriptive analysis of retail prices supports these results (see Figure 1).
+^{13.} The structural model predicts a weakly positive effect of the groups, of roughly +0.14 %, on the price of store-brand goods 14.
+The descriptive analysis of retail prices supports these results (see Figure 1).